Thanks to major advances, healthcare providers can now prevent and treat cervical cancer more effectively.

 These vaccines help prevent precancers and cancers of the cervix.
 The HPV vaccination is recommended for preteen girls and boys 11 or 12 years old.

-Q. I am in a same-sex relationship, so do I need cervical cancer screening?
+Q: I am in a same-sex relationship.
+Do I need cervical cancer screening?

 A: Because HPV is so common, women in the LGBTQ+ communities are at the same risk as heterosexual women, and screening for cervical cancer is recommended.

 Q: I am going to be treated with radiation and want to preserve my fertility.
 What are my options?